needle-mirror/com.unity.transport/Documentation~/pipelines-usage.md

 ### Maximum number of packets in flight

 The reliable stage is limited in the number of packets in flight at any given time.
-The default limit is 32, but can be increased to 64.
-This limit is per connection and per pipeline (i.e. it is *not* shared across all connections).
+The default limit is 32, but can be increased.
+This limit is per connection and per pipeline (it's not shared across all connections).

-Because of this limitation, we recommend batching reliable messages together as much as possible.
+Because of this limitation, it's recommend to batch reliable messages together as much as possible.
 For example, instead of sending two reliable messages of 20 bytes each, concatenate them and send a single message of 40 bytes.

-If attempting to send a new reliable message while there are already 32 in flight, `EndSend` will return error code `NetworkSendQueueFull` (value -5).
-If this situation is encountered, we recommend storing the message in a queue until it is possible to send again:
+If you attempt to send a new reliable message while there are already the maximum number in flight, `EndSend` will return error code `NetworkSendQueueFull` (value -5).
+If this happens, you can store the message in a queue until it's possible to send again:

 ```csharp
 driver.BeginSend(myReliablePipeline, connection, out var writer);